dawarich-app/site/docs/intro.md

 ### What you'll need

-- A server to host your website.
-1GB RAM is recommended.
+- A server running on AMD64 or ARM64 architecture.
+2GB of RAM and more is recommended.
 - [Docker](https://docs.docker.com/get-docker/) version 20.10 or above:
   - Docker is a platform for developing, shipping, and running applications.
 It uses containerization technology to create and deploy applications.
 - [Docker Compose](https://docs.docker.com/compose/install/) version 1.29 or above: